 The rim joist is the border around your house between the first floor and basement or crawl space.
 Proper insulation and air sealing of the rim joist is crucial for reducing air leakage and heat loss as well as pest and rodent infiltration.

 The rim joist area is where the floor joists on the main floor of the house rest on the foundation.
-This is also the easiest spot for both air leakage and pest like mice and spiders to come into your home to make it their own home.
-To keep these unwanted pest out of your basement removing the existing fiberglass is a must, and replace with closed cell polyurethane spray foam to permanently seal out air and pest's.
-In fact it is now mandatory for all new homes built in Minnesota to have there rim joist insulated with spray foam insulation.
+This is also the easiest spot for both air leakage and pests like mice and spiders to come into your home.
+To keep these unwanted pests out of your basement removing the existing fiberglass is a must, and replacing it with closed cell polyurethane spray foam to permanently seal out air and pests.
+In fact, it is now mandatory for all new homes built in Minnesota to have their rim joist insulated with spray foam insulation.

-Choose a BPI-certified contractor for these important areas of your home.
-At RetroGreen, we apply building science to the job, making your home more comfortable and energy efficient for many years ahead.
-We are local and we care about the St. Cloud area.
-Call us today!
+Choosing a BPI-certified contractor for these important areas of your house is key.
+At RetroGreen, we apply building science to the job, making your home more comfortable and energy efficient now and for the future.